-Top 5 Construction and Infrastructure news of India
+Top 5 Construction and Infrastructure News of India

 In India, infrastructure development happens constantly.
 Keeping up with the latest construction news is important.

-A booming construction industry is an indicator for a growing economy.
+A booming construction industry is an indicator of a growing economy.
 And there are constant changes regarding the affairs of this dynamic industry.
 It has seen success in the past year, despite the covid crisis.

 The construction sector is using technology to improve efficiency and maintain sustainability.
-With major industry trends like BIM, robotics and use of advanced building materials, we are also exploring green building solutions to remarkably decrease the negative impacts of construction on the environment.
+With major industry trends like BIM, robotics, and the use of advanced building materials, we are also exploring green building solutions to remarkably decrease the negative impacts of construction on the environment.
 These developments in the infrastructure and construction industry would also have a positive effect on the growing economies.

 Here are 5 latest construction news to update you about this sector: